-- Starfield features
+- Starfield Character Creation

-- Starfield leaks
+- Starfield base building

 While the game description clearly distinguishes Starfield from the world of The Elder Scrolls, there is certainly similarities in both games’ promotional material.
 Here we have the first trailer from the game, which – like many of Bethesda’s in the past – doesn’t give a whole lot away and is really only designed to build hype.

 As time goes on, we’ll see more fully-fledged teases, reveals, and deep dives, but for now, this is all we have to go on.